CharlyDev88/ArmadaChile/wp-content/plugins/ultimate-member/readme.txt

 * Enhancements:
   - Added: General and role setting to avoid indexing users' profiles
   - Added: `um_prepare_user_results_array_meta` hook and the 2nd argument for `um_prepare_user_results_array` hook for handle $user_ids based on getting members query
-  - Added: Change password email when the password has been reset
+  - Added: Cambiar Password email when the password has been reset
   - Added: jQuery v3 compatibility
   - Added: An option "Administrator" in a menu settings to make the menu visible for administrators only